Toarnbeike/Toarnbeike.Unions/README.md

 This package provides **immutable, allocation-free union types** for C#, inspired by functional programming and discriminated unions, while remaining idiomatic to the .NET ecosystem.

 A `Union<T1, …, Tn>` represents a value that can be exactly one of several possible types at runtime, without relying on inheritance, nulls, or exceptions for control flow.
+This is particularly useful for modeling domain states and workflows where a value can be in one of a fixed set of alternatives.

 ## Features
-- Generated Union types with 2 to 8 type parameters (expandable with provided static generators)
+- Generated Union types with 2 to 8 type parameters (expandable via included generators)
 - Explicit construction and state inspection
 - Rich functional extensions (Map, Bind, Match, Switch, Tap)
 - Async support for all extensions